How much do OEA professional learning opportunities cost?

 OEA offers licensure workshops and one-on-one consultations.
 For upcoming workshops, check the Events page.
 For consultations, find and register for a consultation.
 After registering for your 1-1 consultation, you will be mailed a Licensure Kit to assist you and sent a ZOOM calendar invite to accept for your meeting.
 You must register for these consultations a week ahead of time, as registration closes 7 days before each scheduled meeting date.
 If you need licensure advice right away and cannot wait to schedule a 1-1 consultation, feel free to email Teresa the details of your question or concern at firstname.lastname@example.org or leave a message with a cell phone call back # at 503-495-2108.

 What is the Becoming a Trauma Informed Educator series?

 Traumatic experiences in students’ lives can overwhelm their capacity to cope and ultimately, their capacity to learn and thrive in school.
 Being a trauma informed educator can help support students who have experienced or are experiencing trauma and help them be successful, resilient learners.
 OEA’s four-part series –Trauma Aware, Trauma Sensitive, Trauma Responsive, and Trauma Informed – is a scaffolded journey to prepare educators for transforming their practice.
 We offer some parts in the series every semester.

-Many of the OEA courses and virtual learning communities have the option of earning graduate credit.
-Currently, graduate credit is available from Western Oregon University.
-In most opportunities that offer graduate credit, members can choose whether to receive PDUs (free) OR graduate credit (fees charged by the university).
+All of the NEA/OEA micro-credential and many of the OEA courses and virtual learning communities have the option of earning graduate credit.
+Currently, graduate credit is available from Augustana University.
+In most opportunities that offer graduate credit, members can choose whether to receive PDUs (free) OR graduate credit (fees charged by the university, $50 per credit).